haverland/collectmeterdigits/README.md

 ### Read the images

+### Read the images

+#### Install collectmeterdigits

+The [releases](https://github.com/haverland/collectmeterdigits/releases) contains downloads for Windows, Linux and MacOS.
+But the prefered install is via python's pip.

+##### Python

 This is mostly the easiest part, if you have installed python on your computer.
 If not you need to install it ( <https://www.python.org/downloads/> ).

 Open a terminal and type in:

     pip install git+https://github.com/haverland/collectmeterdigits

+On mac and windows the prediction is not available.
+It shows everytime a -1.
+You can manually install it by

+    pip install tensorflow-macos
+or

+    pip install tensorflow

+The application is called via console

     python3 -m collectmeterdigits --collect=<your-esp32name> --days=3